marianobarrios/tls-channel/README.md

 Ideally, a more complex return type would sufficeâ€”not merely an `int` but some object including more information.
 For instance, OpenSSL uses special error codes for these conditions: `SSL_ERROR_WANT_READ` and `SSL_ERROR_WANT_WRITE`.

 In the case of TLS Channel, it is in practice necessary to maintain compatibility with the existing ByteChannel interface.
-That's why an somewhat unorthodox approach is used: when the operation would block, special exceptions are thrown: [NeedsReadException](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0/tls-channel-0.1.0-javadoc.jar/!/index.html?tlschannel/NeedsReadException.html) and [NeedsWriteException](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0/tls-channel-0.1.0-javadoc.jar/!/index.html?tlschannel/NeedsWriteException.html), meaning that the operation should be retried when the underlying channel is ready for reading or writing, respectively.
+That's why a somewhat unorthodox approach is used: when the operation would block, special exceptions are thrown: [NeedsReadException](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0/tls-channel-0.1.0-javadoc.jar/!/index.html?tlschannel/NeedsReadException.html) and [NeedsWriteException](https://oss.sonatype.org/service/local/repositories/releases/archive/com/github/marianobarrios/tls-channel/0.1.0/tls-channel-0.1.0-javadoc.jar/!/index.html?tlschannel/NeedsWriteException.html), meaning that the operation should be retried when the underlying channel is ready for reading or writing, respectively.

 Typical usage inside a selector loop looks like this: